daurnimator/lua-http/index.md

 ## Asynchronous Operation

 lua-http has been written to perform asynchronously so that it can be used in your application, server or game without blocking your main loop.
 Asynchronous operations are achieved by utilizing cqueues, a Lua/C library that incorporates Lua yielding and kernel level APIs to reduce CPU usage.
 All lua-http operations including DNS lookup, TLS negotiation and read/write operations will not block the main application thread when run from inside a cqueue or cqueue enabled "container".
-While sometimes it is necessary to block a routine (yield) and wait for external data, any blocking API calls take an optional timeout to ensure good behavior of networked applications and avoid unresponsive or "dead" routines.
+While sometimes it is necessary to block a routine (yield) and wait for external data, any blocking API calls take an optional timeout to ensure good behaviour of networked applications and avoid unresponsive or "dead" routines.

 Asynchronous operations are one of the most powerful features of lua-http and require no effort on the developers part.
 For instance, an HTTP server can be instantiated within any Lua main loop and run alongside application code without adversely affecting the main application process.
 If other cqueue enabled components are integrated within a cqueue loop, the application is entirely event driven through kernel level polling APIs.

 cqueues can be used in conjunction with lua-http to integrate other features into your lua application and create powerful, performant, web enabled applications.
 Some of the examples in this guide will use cqueues for simple demonstrations.
 For more resources about cqueues, please see:

   - [The cqueues website](http://25thandclement.com/~william/projects/cqueues.html) for more information about the cqueues library.
   - cqueues examples can be found with the cqueues source code available through [git or archives](http://www.25thandclement.com/~william/projects/cqueues.html#download) or accessed online [here](https://github.com/wahern/cqueues/tree/master/examples).
   - For more information on integrating cqueues with other event loop libraries please see [integration with other event loops](https://github.com/wahern/cqueues/wiki/Integrations-with-other-main-loops).
   - For other libraries that use cqueues such as asynchronous APIs for Redis and PostgreSQL, please see [the cqueues wiki entry here](https://github.com/wahern/cqueues/wiki/Libraries-that-use-cqueues).